-Application Deadline: Wednesday June 30, 5:00 PM EST
+Application Deadline: Wednesday, June 14, 5:00 PM ET

-NYFA only accepts applications submitted online at apply.nyfa.org/submit
+NYFA only accepts applications submitted online at apply.nyfa.org/submit.

 WHO CAN APPLY?

-The JGS Fellowship for Photography is open to New York State photography artists, living and working anywhere in the following New York State regions: Western New York, Finger Lakes, Southern Tier, Central New York, North Country, Mohawk Valley, Capital District, Hudson Valley and Long Island.
+The JGS Fellowship for Photography is open to New York State photography artists, living and working anywhere in the following New York State regions: Western New York, Finger Lakes, Southern Tier, Central New York, North Country, Mohawk Valley, Capital District, Hudson Valley, and Long Island.

 Applicants must meet the following criteria:

 - Must work in photography.
-Traditional and experimental photography or any form in which photography or photographic techniques are pivotal, if not exclusive is eligible.
+Traditional and experimental photography or any form in which photography or photographic techniques are pivotal, if not exclusive, is eligible.

 - Must live in one of the following counties: Albany, Allegany, Broome, Cattaraugus, Cayuga, Chautauqua, Chemung, Chenango, Clinton, Columbia, Cortland, Delaware, Dutchess, Erie, Essex, Franklin, Fulton, Genesee, Greene, Hamilton, Herkimer, Jefferson, Lewis, Livingston, Madison, Monroe, Montgomery, Nassau, Niagara, Oneida, Onondaga, Ontario, Orange, Orleans, Oswego, Otsego, Putnam, Rensselaer, Rockland, St. Lawrence, Saratoga, Schenectady, Schoharie, Schuyler, Seneca, Steuben, Suffolk, Sullivan, Tioga, Tompkins, Ulster, Warren, Washington, Wayne, Westchester, Wyoming, and Yates.